 Sales in China fell sharply by 11%, reflecting difficulties in this market due to local competition and potential geopolitical factors.
 However, growth in other regions, including the Americas, Europe, and Asia-Pacific, helped offset some losses.
 Overall, Apple reaffirmed its resilience and growth potential despite various market challenges.

-Apple released its Q2 2025 financial year report on 1 May 2025.
+Apple released its Q2 2025 financial year results on 1 May 2025.
 Below are the key figures from the report compared with the same period in 2024: (https://investor.apple.com/investor-relations/default.aspx):

 Revenue by segment: